nasa/GeneLab-Training/On-Demand/Access_Unix_JN.md

 ## Troubleshooting Gitpod Time Out

-While completing the JNs in the Jupyter Lab environment, your GitPod session my timeout.
+While completing the JNs in the Jupyter Lab environment, your GitPod session may timeout.
 If this happens, when you try to run a code cell in your JN you may get an error indicating that a folder or file is not found, as shown below:

 ![GitPot_TimeOut_JN_identified](https://github.com/user-attachments/assets/9a72cba3-64c6-4b54-bc9a-f9b5e635ecf7)

 If this happens, look at the tab containing your GitPod terminal (the one that contained the link to the Jupyter Lab).
 You will likely see the "Timed Out" message shown below.
-You can re-start your session by click on the "Open Workspace" button as shown below:
+You can re-start your session by clicking on the "Open Workspace" button as shown below:
 > _Note: Once you restart your workspace, make sure you re-run all the code blocks to ensure all variables are re-set and output files are generated._

 ![GitPot_TimeOut_Terminal_identified](https://github.com/user-attachments/assets/91b2d26c-582c-415c-8e86-e52c2681f594)